Constitution

 SECTION 1 – The management and actions of the Society shall be subject to the By-Laws adopted by the Society.

-SECTION 2 – The By-Laws shall provide the manner of admission to and expulsion from the Society, the manner of nomination and election of officers, the detailed duties of officers and standing committees, the amounts of Fees and Dues and other features pertinent to the proper operation of the Society.
+SECTION 2 – The By-Laws shall provide the manner of admission to and expulsion from the Society, the manner of nomination and election of officers, the detailed duties of officers and standing committees, and other features pertinent to the proper operation of the Society.

 ARTICLE VIII - AMENDMENTS